-- imagers in window channels: SSM/I on DMSP, MWRI on FY-3A, MIVZA on Meteor-3M; - imaging/sounders: SSMIS on DMSP, MTVZA on Meteor-3M and M-1.
+- imagers in window channels: SSM/I on DMSP, MWRI on FY-3A; - imaging/sounders: SSMIS on DMSP, MTVZA on Meteor-M.

-In Fig. 3.8.3 the coverage from these different classes of instruments is marked by different colours (green: imagers; blue: imaging/sounders; red is reserved for advanced imaging/sounders, i.e. CMIS).
-In addition to the largest gaps in early afternoon and night, the figure shows that the coverage from DMSP-F16 (08.00) and Meteor-M-1 (09.15) are much overlapping.
+In Fig. 3.8.3 the coverage from these different classes of instruments is marked by different colours (blue: SSM/I-like imagers; red: advanced imager/sounders.
+The figure shows that: